 After outcry, an LGBT survey question is restored by HHS

-There are 7 comments on the SFGate story from 9 hrs ago, titled After outcry, an LGBT survey question is restored by HHS.
-In it, SFGate reports that:
+There are 7 comments on the Fairbanks Daily News-Miner story from 12 hrs ago, titled After outcry, an LGBT survey question is restored by HHS.
+In it, Fairbanks Daily News-Miner reports that:

 |